 - Articulating and communicating opportunities between school levels and among stakeholder groups.

-We will be re-applying for accreditation in 2022.
+Bishop Grimes was reaccredited in 2023 for the next seven years.
 For more information on the Middle States Accreditation click here.